Oregon Marching Band: Festival of Bands

 The Festival of Bands (FOB) is an annual high school marching band competition.
 Thirty bands from around the northwest compete in a two-round competition, prelims and finals.
 The festival is coordinated by the OMB members, and raises up to $15,000 for the band.
 It also serves as a major recruiting opportunity for the OMB.

 The festival is frequently held concurrently with NWAPA's annual circuit championships.
 Years that NWAPA championships are hosted by another school, the Festival of Bands is often NWAPA sanctioned event.

 Oregon Winterguard

-Relaunced in 2018, the University of Oregon Winterguard competes during the NWAPA winter season in class Independent A. Jennifer Freeman is the current director.
-They have performed at numerous events across the Northwest including the NWAPA Winterguard Premier, Columbia River Winter Arts Invitational, Sherwood Winter Showcase, WGI Portland, and NWAPA Championships.
+Relaunced in 2018, the University of Oregon Winterguard competed during the NWAPA winter season in class Independent A. They have performed at numerous events across the Northwest including the NWAPA Winterguard Premier, Columbia River Winter Arts Invitational, Sherwood Winter Showcase, WGI Portland, and NWAPA Championships.
 Additionally, the winterguard has been the NWAPA Independent A Champions in both 2018 and 2019 as well as a WGI Regional Finalist.
+Since the cancelation of the NWAPA 2021 winter season, Oregon Winterguard has not made any competitive appearances.
+The Oregon Winterguard has continued as a class, hosting an exhibition show in March 2023 that featured full winterguard shows from both themselves and the Sheldon High School Winterguard, along with solo and small group performances from members of both groups.
+Jennifer Freeman is the current director.